mimhle/swiss-manager-helper/README.md

 This is a helper for [Swiss-Manager](https://swiss-manager.at/), a pairing program for swiss and round-robin tournaments.
 ### Features
 - Generate Swiss-Manager compatible XML files for players and teams.
+- Import from Excel.
 - Normalize player names and team names for use in Swiss-Manager.
+- Mapping for short names to full names for teams.
+- Detect duplicate player names.
+- Generate player cards (WIP need more testing).
 - Calculate team statistics and rankings.
 - QR code generator.
 ### Usage